VincyJovitha01/Image_Acqusition-_using_Web_Camera/README.md

-# Image Acquisition using Web Camera
+# Ex no:02 Image Acquisition using Web Camera

 ### Name : VINCY JOVITHA V
 ### Register No : 212223230242